Determination of Turbidity (Opalescence)

 Matching Fluid O (see

-Color and Achromicity 631) with 97.0 mL of diluted hydrochloric acid.
+) with 97.0 mL of diluted hydrochloric acid.

 Use identical tubes made of colorless, transparent, neutral glass with a flat base and an internal diameter of 15 to 25 mm.
 Fill one tube to a depth of 40 mm with Solution S, and the second with Color Standard.
 Compare the liquids in diffuse daylight, viewing vertically against a white background.